German Blue Ram Care Guide: The Most Beautiful Dwarf Cichlid (That’s Not for Beginners)

 Are German blue rams schooling fish?

 No, they are not schooling fish but like to be in pairs or small groups of 6 individuals mainly.
-They can be territorial, especially while breeding, and may show aggression towards other fish.
+They is territorial, especially while breeding, and may show aggression towards other fish.
 Therefore, it is important to provide them with lots of hiding places and plants to rest on and reduce stress, and aggression.

 What is the difference between a blue ram and a German Blue Ram?